Executive Summary and Biographies

 The Panama Papers was a global collective of investigative journalists from 107 global news organizations who joined forces in 2016 to interpret the largest data leak in history.
 It brought down governments, presidents, and it marked the biggest effort ever in journalism to collaborate rather than compete.

-Family Album USA - Artist Thomas Allen Harris co-creates a living and growing family picture album of America by travelling across the country and inviting community members to share images and stories from their personal family archives.
+Family Pictures USA - Artist Thomas Allen Harris co-creates a living and growing family picture album of America by travelling across the country and inviting community members to share images and stories from their personal family archives.
 The resulting work involves live interactive performances, documentary films, web projects, and now, a TV special series on the PBS (US) television network.

 DOUG - Artist Sougwen Chung co-creates paintings with a robot in front of live audiences.
 The robot is prompted by both the artist’s actions and live data from urban surveillance systems.